JuniorHuanca/JuniorHuanca/README.md

 - 🔭 I’m currently working on my porfolio.
 - 🌱 I’m currently learning Typescript and prisma.
 - - 💬 Ask me about javascript, react, express and others.
-# Proyectos Realizados
+# Fulfilled projects

-- La Dionisia (PF): Una aplicación web que permite a los usuarios realizar compras de vinos en línea de manera eficiente.
-Utilizamos NextJS, tailwind para el front y para el backend Node con Express, la db que usamos fue postgresql | Deploy: https://la-dionisia-front.vercel.app/
+- La Dionisia (PF): A web application that allows users to make online wine purchases efficiently.
+We use NextJS, tailwind for the front and Node with Express for the backend, the db we used was postgresql | Deploy: https://la-dionisia-front.vercel.app/

-# Tecnologias
+# Technologies

 - JavaScript
 - React
 - Redux
 - Node JS